Improving Complex Systems

 The Reductionistic Approach

 Reductionism is the dominant approach in science and forms the basis of most sustainability tools such as Life Cycle Assessment.
-In this framework, reality is understood by breaking it down into small components.
-Each is measured, calculated, and predicted.
-The reasoning: if one fully understands all components, there is understanding of the whole.
+Reality is understood by breaking it down into small components, each measured, calculated, and predicted.
+The reasoning: if one fully understands all components, one understands the whole.

 The Holistic Approach